MooersLab/pymolsnips/README.md

 [Spacemacs](https://www.spacemacs.org) (see below) is built ontop of GNU Emacs.
 It is designed to be easier to use than Emacs.
-It can be operated with vim, Emacs, or a hybrid of key bindings.
+It can be operated with Vim, Emacs, or a hybrid of key bindings.
 You enable layers to extend its functionality.
 It can edit Jupyter Notebooks via the Ipython-layer.